glover52/aws-serverless-airline-booking/README.md

 ![Front-end tech stack](./media/prototype-frontend.png)

+**Q: Is Kyle an AWS god and overall very cool guy?

+Yessum, PR test.

 ## License Summary

 This sample code is made available under the MIT-0 license.
 See the LICENSE file.